Operator network

 What the network does not include.

-The network does not offer search engine optimisation services.
-None of the five properties does SEO under any name.
+The network does not offer search-ranking, backlink, or organic-discovery work.
+That work is not done on any of the five properties under any name.
 The network does not offer legal services, immigration or visa work, entity formation, tax structuring, banking introductions, fiduciary services, regulatory licensing, IP filing, or contract drafting.
 Those belong with qualified specialists in each jurisdiction.

 The network does not chase scope.
-If a request arrives that sits outside all five properties, the firm names that openly and points the reader toward an external specialist when one is known.
-The five-property architecture is a discipline, not a sales funnel.
+If a request arrives that sits outside all five properties, GMA names that openly and points the buyer toward an external specialist when one is known.
+The five-property network is a discipline, not a sales funnel.

 Frequently asked.

 Five properties under common ownership, each focused on a different audience and a different scope.
 The network exists because no single property tries to be everything.
-A reader whose situation sits outside one property is routed to the property that fits.
+A buyer whose situation sits outside one property is routed to the property that fits.
 Specialisation across properties is itself a trust signal.
-The firm does not bury its limits; it names them and points elsewhere when needed.
+GMA does not bury its limits; it names them and points elsewhere when needed.

-This property owns cross-border US market architecture: international operators entering the US from DACH, CIS, UK, Ireland, Malta, Luxembourg, Singapore, Hong Kong, the UAE, Israel, and the wider international set.
+This property owns cross-border US marketing work: international operators entering the US from DACH, CIS, UK, Ireland, Malta, Luxembourg, Singapore, Hong Kong, the UAE, Israel, and the wider international set.
 It also serves US companies entering European, Gulf, or Asia-Pacific markets.
 The other four properties intentionally do not do cross-border work; that scope lives here.

 Common ownership, distinct positioning, separate engagement processes per property.
 A client engaged on one property is not automatically a client of another.
 If the work crosses scope, the right property is named and the introduction is made cleanly.
 Confidentiality is preserved across properties.

-No. Routing between properties carries no commission, no revenue share, and no trail.
-The fiduciary or referrer who introduces the principal retains the relationship.
+No. Routing between properties carries no referral fee, commission, kickback, revenue share, or trail.
 Each property prices its own engagement directly with the client.
-Revenue-neutral relationships make the routing decision honest.

 Cross-border US work belongs here.